upleveled/notion-backup/README.md

 1. Click on the green "Use this template" button at the top to make your own copy of this repository - make sure to choose "Private" visibility, unless you want to make your Notion content visible to the public
 2. Create a new repo secret under Settings -> Secrets called `NOTION_TOKEN` with the instructions in [this article](https://archive.ph/b5mgg)
-3. Edit `index.js` to add the Notion pages you want to export to the `blocks` array at the top of the file
+3. Edit `index.ts` to add the Notion pages you want to export to the `blocks` array at the top of the file
-4. Optional: Edit `index.js` to specify a different export format, time zone or locale
+4. Optional: Edit `index.ts` to specify a different export format, time zone or locale
 5. Optional: Edit `.github/workflows/export-notion-blocks-and-commit.yml` to specify a different schedule (default is once per day)
 6. After the `Export Notion Blocks and Commit to Git` workflow has run, your backup will have been committed to your GitHub repo in the `exports` folder! 🙌